It will include your:

-More than 4,500 primary care providers (PCPs), 20,000 specialists and 70 hospitals proudly accept CountyCare members.
+More than 4,500 primary care providers (PCPs), 20,000 specialists, 100 urgent care locations and 70 hospitals proudly accept CountyCare members.
 With CountyCare, personalized care is always around the corner.

 CountyCare also now covers virtual visits.
 Many of our providers are seeing patients through telephone or video calls.
 Call your provider to ask if a virtual visit is an option for you.

 CountyCare provides a coordinated team of health care professionals to support you in living a healthy lifestyle.
 Your health care team includes your primary care provider (PCP), specialty providers, care coordinators, pharmacists, and most importantly, you.